Dogs love Telluride.

 We do have Giardia here, it usually manifests as diarrhea and maybe vomiting.
 Usually it is easily treated.

 There are no boarding kennels for dogs in Telluride.
 The closest ones would be in Norwood, Montrose or Cortez.
-There are some good dog sitters here, availability varies, call early for best chance of finding one free.
-The clinic has a very limited number of spaces for medical observation during the day.
-(830am to 530pm).
+There are some good dog sitters here, availability varies, call early for best chance of finding one available.